 Lord Cholmondeley's late father, The 6th Marquess started collecting model soldiers as a schoolboy.
 He was fascinated by the campaigns of the Napoleonic period, and had great knowledge of the various battle and parade formations, and of regimental uniforms.
 He served in the Royal Dragoons during the Second World War, when he was awarded the Military Cross, and later transferred to the Grenadier Guards for a further three years after the war.
 The Model Solider Collection is one of the largest personal collections in the world and totals some 20,000 models.

-Houghton Hall is closed until 30th April 2017.
-Opening in 2017 is from Sunday 30th April until Thursday 26th October 2017 Wednesdays, Thursdays, Saturdays, Sundays and Bank Holiday Mondays only.
+Houghton Hall is closed until April 2018 until October 2018 Wednesdays, Thursdays, Saturdays, Sundays and Bank Holiday Mondays only.

 Private Guided Tours by arrangement and subject to availability - please contact The Estate Office 01486 628569